Akselmo/akselmo.github.io/_posts/2021-05-30-How-and-why-I-got-into-gamedev.markdown

 ---
 layout: post
-title:  "How and Why I Got Into Game Dev?"
+title:  "How and why I got into gamedev"
 date:   2021-05-30 22:32:31 +03:00
 ---